jozefchutka/YHaxen/README.md

 ```

 ## TODO
+- git pull SHA1 (revision) does not work with git (git checkout SHA1 works)
 - compile:$name, test:$name should execute correspoding phase, compile:* all
 - with release provide dependencies in haxelib.json
 - deploy target